-Brad Doyle, a farmer from Weiner, Ark., is an at-large member of the American Soybean Association’s (ASA) Governing Committee.
+Brad Doyle, a farmer from Weiner, Ark., is secretary of the American Soybean Association’s (ASA) Governing Committee.
 He’s been on the ASA Board of Directors since 2017.

 Doyle operates Berger Farms/Eagle seed with his wife Joyce.
 They grow soybeans, rice, wheat, cereal rye and barley for seed production.
 With Joyce being is a second generation soybean breeder, their specialty is 1,500 acres of soybeans.
 The Doyles use no-till when they can, but primarily till due to flat fields that rut during harvest.
 They irrigate using mostly surface water that they collect all year long.
 The Doyles grow both GMO and non-GMO sees.